The University of Virginia Nutrition Support Traineeship is a unique

 A research article is critically evaluated and reviewed during our monthly journal club.
 Methods for critically evaluating research are discussed, as well as "tricks of the trade" for literature review, and staying up to date.
 In addition, we will discuss how current research could be translated into practice at the participant's home facility.
 Experiences with nursing, pharmacists, physicians, and speech pathologists are all part of the traineeship experience.

 The Traineeship is for clinical practitioners who work in nutrition support, and are interested in expanding their practice horizons and expertise.
-There are no absolute entry criteria except enthusiasm for nutrition support, and a thirst for knowledge, but practitioners should have 1-2 years of clinical experience that includes working with nutrition support patients to get maximum benefit from the experience.
+Participants should have a basic knowledge and understanding of both enteral and parenteral nutrition support.
+There are no absolute entry criteria except enthusiasm for nutrition support, and a thirst for knowledge, but practitioners should have 1-2 years of clinical nutrition support experience to get maximum benefit from the traineeship.